AdobeDocs/campaign-web.en/help/adoption/get-started/admin-developers.md

 For more information, see [Connect to Campaign with the client console](https://experienceleague.adobe.com/en/docs/campaign/campaign-v8/new/connect){target="_blank"}.

+Note that the client console must be installed in a supported environment.
+Learn more in [Campaign v8 (console) compatibility matrix](https://experienceleague.adobe.com/en/docs/campaign/campaign-v8/releases/compatibility-matrix#ClientConsoleoperatingsystems){target="_blank"}.

 ## Discover the client console interface  {#acs-gs-ui}

 Learn about the Adobe Campaign V8 user interface and how to navigate the main features with this tutorial video.